 Video!
 Phoenix, Arizona Family RV Adventure

 Next, we camped at Usery Mountain Regional Park.
-Our spacious camp site was surrounded by many spiky desert plants, including saguaro cacti and jumping cholla plants.
-We also experienced a hail storm and snow storm in the desert!
+Here also, our spacious camp site was surrounded by many spiky desert plants, including saguaro cacti and jumping cholla plants.
+We even experienced a hail storm and snow storm in the desert!